-bi e viorei o lio

 ACAPS Assessment Capacities Project

 GWC Global WASH Clusters

 HNO Humanitarian Needs Overview

 HPC Humanitarian Program Cycle

 HRP Humanitarian Response Plan

 IASC Inter-Agency Standing Committee

 IDP Internally Displaced Populations

 IM Information Management

 IOM-DTM International Organization for Migration - Displacement Tracking Matrix

 JIAF Joint Inter-Agency Framework

 JMP WHO/UNICEF Joint Monitoring Programme for Water Supply, Sanitation and Hygiene

-MSNA Multi-Sectoral Needs Assessment

-NGO Non-governmental organisation
+MSNA Multi-Sectoral Needs Assessment NGO Non-governmental organisation

 OCHA United Nations Office for the Coordination of Humanitarian Affairs

 PIN People in Need

-SAG Strategic Advisory Group

-SDR Secondary Data Review

-TWiG Technical Working Group
+SAG Strategic Advisory Group SDR Secondary Data Review TWIG Technical Working Group

 UN United Nations

 UNDP United Nations Development Programme

-UNICEF United Nations Children's Fund

-WASH Water, Sanitation and Hygiene

-WHO World Health Organization
+UNICEF United Nations Children's Fund WASH Water, Sanitation and Hygiene WHO World Health Organization

-July 2020 Edition, v2
+June 2021 Edition, v3

-The following recommendations have been developed in order to guide national WASH clusters in preparing for the Humanitarian Needs Overview (HNO) and sector level response plans, in light of the COVID-19 outbreak and the subsequent response preparations.
-Given the potential negative impact on access to WASH items and services as a result of COVID-19, there are certain additional factors that needs to be taken into consideration when preparing for the HNO and calculating the WASH people in need (PIN) figures.
+The following guidelines have been developed in order to guide national WASH clusters in preparing for the Humanitarian Needs Overview (HNO) and sector level response plans.
+This version of the guidance has been updated to better align with the Joint Intersectoral Analysis Framework (JIAF) which was rolled out the first time for the 2021 HNO.
+The JIAF is the common analytical framework to gather, structure and synthesize information regarding the intersectoral needs of people in crisis.
+While the sectoral analysis does not have to use the same methodology as the intersectoral, it is making the process stronger if the two speak to each other.
 This document aims to provide national WASH clusters with guidance on how to include these factors.